 ACE-083 yielded some more exciting results in healthy postmenopausal women .
 The injections were given intramuscular into the rectus femoris and led to an increase in volume of 14.5 % of this muscle 3 weeks after the last dose of 2x 200 mg.
 A 8.9 % increase was seen after 3 weeks after injections into the tibialis anterior.
 Importantly, virtually no change was noted in the contralateral muscle that didn’t receive the injections.
 As mentioned earlier, this drug acts locally, which makes it less practical.
 On the other hand, it’s likely to improve its safety profile — after all, there’s limited systemic exposure.
 Indeed, little difference was noted in adverse events between those treated with placebo and those with ACE-083.
 Unfortunately, and also the reason why this drug got discontinued later, no changes in strength were observed.

-The problem with the clinical trials and these drugs so far are varied.
+The problems with the clinical trials and these drugs so far are varied.
 Trials lacking sufficient statistical power to detect changes, side effects occurring because of nonspecific action of the drug in some of them, action limited locally which limits its practical use, and plainly the lack of efficacy in muscle dystrophy in general.
 This makes it less appealing for the pharmaceutical industry to further pursue.
 Nevertheless, the drugs can still be effective in healthy individuals.
 If I look at PF-06252616 (also known as domagrozumab) for example, this drug seems to hold potential in healthy individuals.
 But say, a trial lasting 20-week in healthy individuals performing resistance exercise, is obviously lacking.
 It would be really interesting to see what it does under such conditions and how it performs efficacy and safety-wise compared to for example 600 mg of testosterone enanthate weekly.

 Either way, after all these years, research hasn’t led to the awesome results that would be expected based on animal models (and the muscular kid with the myostatin gene mutation).